Eduardoc2/OpenLANE-sky130/README.md

    <img src="Images/d3_ext_file.png">

 # Day 4 - Pre-layout timing analysis and importance of good clock tree
-  In order to use a design of standard cell layout in OpenLANE RTL2GDS flow, it is converted to a standard cell LEF.
-LEF stands for Library Exchange Format.
-The entire design has to be analyzed for any timing violations after addition or change in the design.

  ## Magic Layout to Standard Cell LEF
   Before creating the LEF file we require some details about the layers in the designs.
 This details are available in a `tracks.info` as shown below.

+  <img src="Images/d4_tracks.png">

   It gives information about the `offset` and `pitch` of a track in a given layer both in horizontal and vertical direction.
 The track information is given in below mentioned format.

     <layer-name> <X-or-Y> <track-offset> <track-pitch>

-  <img src="Images/d4_tracks.png">

   To create a standard cell LEF from an existing layout, some important aspects need to be taken into consideration.
   1. The height of cell be appropriate, so that the `VPWR` and `VGND` properly fall on the power distribution network.
   2. The width of cell should be an odd multiple of the minimum permissible grid size.
   3. The input and ouptut of the cell fall on intersection of the vertical and horizontal grid line.

   <img src="Images/d4_mag.png">
   <img src="Images/d4_lef_write.png">

+  Then we can see the .lef file

   <img src="Images/d4_lef.png">

  ## Timing Analysis using OpenSTA